michaelb/auto-ytdl/README.md

 The closest I could find is MediaHuman (paid, expensive, closed-source) Youtube-Downloader: as of writing, it seems to have 'tracking' capabilities, and little explications given.
 All this looked a bit fishy, it has a nice GUI though.

-Moreover, it only offers a .deb package for "GNU/Linux" and .deb support for Arch (btw I use Arch) is not first-class.
+Moreover, it only offers a .deb package for "GNU/Linux OS" and .deb support for Arch (btw I use Arch) is not first-class.

 # How does it works?

 Add some of your favorite (youtube\*) channels / referencers /artist

 At your next update command, all newly-released music from specified sources will be downloaded, cleaned, de-duplicated, and added to your music library.

+\* playlist or channels from Dailymotion, vimeo or anything youtube-dl can download from can in theory work, but have not been tested yet

 # Features